-Dr Lucy Hammond, Associate Professor; Postgraduate Academic Lead – Student Experience, Warwick Medical School visited Monash University between 18 to 22 March 2019, hosted by Prof Marilyn Baird, Head of Department of Medical Imaging and Radiation Sciences; Associate Dean, Learning and Teaching.
+Dr Lucy Hammond, Associate Professor; Postgraduate Academic Lead – Student Experience, Warwick Medical School, visited Monash University between 18 - 22 March 2019, hosted by Prof Marilyn Baird, Head of Department of Medical Imaging and Radiation Sciences; Associate Dean, Learning and Teaching.
 Dr Lucy Hammond leads the Professional Project and Dissertation modules for all Warwick Medical School postgraduate taught students, and has a strong interest in student research, particularly around the challenges and opportunities for wider dissemination of student inquiry.

 The purpose of the visit was: